uriel1998/podfox/README.md

 ```
 {
     "podcast-directory" : "/home/basti/podcasts",
+    "maxage-days"       : 1,
     "maxnum"            : 5
 }
 ```
 `podcast-directory` is your main directory to store podcast data.
 This directory should be empty before you begin adding feeds.
 `maxnum` describes the maximum number of episodes you want to download with a single `download`-command.
+`maxage-days` is how old it can be.

 ## Directory Structure